-131Concluding from a., b. and c. one can say that larger nPS{max} value may lead to larger DD132values which may result in better imaging capacity.
-The high nPS{max} values of the γ{11n} 133configurations could therefore result in good imaging features of these configurations.
+Concluding from (i), (ii), and (iii), one can say that the larger nPS{max} value may lead to larger DD values, which may result in better imaging capacity.
+The high nPS{max} values of the γ{11n} configurations could therefore result in good imaging features of these configurations.

-e.)
-According to numerical calculations by Szalai et al. (2004) even the signal strength of the γ{11n} arrays may be larger than that of the traditional arrays.
-About a dyke for example, with increasing depth the size of the anomaly was 50 Ω m, 20 Ω m and 12 Ω m with the most appropriate array lengths for the Wenner- α array, while it was about 60 Ω m, 36 Ω m and 32 Ω m for the MAN array, accordingly.
-It can be clearly seen that with the increasing depth of the dyke the MAN array's signal strength became even better and better in comparison with that of the traditional array.
-Even in field situation, in Finland, although the traditional Wenner- α array had larger signal strength both the MAN (it was called Midpoint null array)

-and the Wenner-γ null arrays produced larger anomalies due to horizontal resistivity changes (Szalai et al. 2004).
+(iv) Szalai et al. (2002) and Falco et al. (2013) demonstrated that geometrical null arrays (null arrays that provide zero signal in homogeneous half-space due to the appropriate positioning of the electrodes) can be very effective in field conditions.
+There is only one geometrical null array that can be built in 2D multi-electrode systems, the MAN array (Szalai et al. 2004 and Fig. 1).
+The applicability of the commercial software to invert its data is very limited yet or not possible, whereas γ{11n} configuration data may be inverted among certain conditions.
+Due to the fact that the MAN array is a special case of this array type if n is infinite (see Fig. 1), the investigation of γ{11n} arrays can be also very useful to progress in understanding better the MAN array.
+According to numerical calculations by Szalai et al. (2004), even the signal strength of the γ{11n} arrays may be larger than that of the traditional arrays.
+About a dyke for example, with increasing depth, the size of the anomaly was 50 Ω m, 20 Ω m, and 12 Ω m with the most appropriate array lengths for the Wenner- α array, whereas it was about 60 Ω m, 36 Ω m, and 32 Ω m for the MAN array, accordingly.
+It can be clearly seen that, with the increasing depth of the dyke, the MAN array's signal strength became even better and better in comparison with that of the traditional array.
+Even in field situation, in Finland, although the traditional Wenner- α array had larger signal strength, both the MAN (it was called Midpoint-null array) and the Wenner- γ null arrays produced larger anomalies due to horizontal resistivity changes (Szalai et al. 2004).